BY KENNETH TODD, PE, FBPE CHAIR (2018)

 This Creed reminds us to always do the very best job that we can in our work.
 We are paid for our expertise, and we should give our very best effort.
 Our clients and the public expect that.
 It also reminds us that if we place good service above profit, the public will respect the profession.
 There is nothing wrong with making a profit; in fact, we should make a profit, but it is not good for the image of the profession when the public thinks that we are in it only for the money.

 Lastly, the Engineers’ Creed reminds us that when we put the public’s welfare above all considerations, including profit, the public will feel they can trust engineers to do the right thing.
 They will feel this way because they will sense we have their interests and welfare in mind as we make business and technical decisions during our practice of engineering.
 Many of these concepts are found in our laws and rules.
 When we follow them, the result is that we will have dedicated our engineering knowledge and skill to the betterment of human welfare.
 This can only increase the standing of the engineering profession in the eyes of the public.

-Kenneth Todd is a licensed Professional Engineer in Florida and a Certified Floodplain Manager.
+Kenneth Todd is a licensed Professional Engineer in Florida.
 He recently retired as water-resource manager for Palm Beach County and plans to begin consulting.
 Mr. Todd is serving his second term on the Florida Board of Professional Engineers and is Board Chair for 2017-18.